Jrmy-rbr/Jrmy-rbr.github.io/_posts/2023-02-19-singleton_decorator.md

 There are several ways for solving this issue.
 For example, one could simply forbid inheritance for singleton classes.
-It would work but it is not satisfactory in my opinion, because in this case singleton classes would behave somewhat differently than ordinary classes (they'd not support inheritance).
+It would work but it is not satisfactory in my opinion.
+Indeed, a singleton classes would behave somewhat differently than ordinary classes (they'd not support inheritance).
 Also, I do believe that this solution requires the use of [meta-classes](https://www.geeksforgeeks.org/python-metaclasses/).
-And if I'm going to use meta-classes I might as well use them for something a bit more sophisticated than just forbidding inheritance.
+And if I were going to use meta-classes I would as well use them for something a bit more sophisticated than just forbidding inheritance.

 And this is basically what I have done.
 I've used a meta-class called `MakeSingleton` that takes care of overwriting the `__new__` method of the input class of my singleton decorator.